MakeJayell/tuneb0t/README.md

 Once the upload is complete tuneb0t will send a tweet via the twitter API containing the URL of the uploaded SoundCloud file.

+###To Do

+Random phrasing instead of programmed
+Pyo or equivilent for random effect processing

 ####Enjoy~~